koaset/KoPlayer/README.md

 -Songs can be rated and automatically filtered into a special playlist by rating.
 -Configurable global hotkeys.
 -Popup displaying currently playing song info.
--Drag and drop of songs and song files
+-Dragging and dropping of songs and song files

-Uses the CsCore library for playback and TagLib for reading id3 tags.
+-Scrobbling to last.fm

+Libaries used: CSCore, TagLib# and Inflatable.Lastfm

+Screenshot:

 ![alt tag](https://github.com/koaset/KoPlayer/blob/master/screenshot1.png)